CLICK HERE FOR INFORMATION ON OUR FREE ONE DAY INTRODUCTION TO SPORTS JOURNALISM WORKSHOPS

 There are several other journalism bursaries and grants that you can apply for and we recommend the Prospects.ac.uk website as an excellent resource.

-For further information on the full and part-time general journalism (NCTJ Diploma in Multimedia Journalism) training provided by News Associates, click here.
+For further information on the full and part-time general accredited journalism training (NCTJ Diploma in Multimedia Journalism) training provided by News Associates, click here.